-Due to the current situation, it is not clear yet how classes will start, but it is sure that they will start in the week of April 20, 2020.
-Here is some important information about the lecture, seminar, and practicals offered by our group this summer semester:
+Due to the current situation, it is not clear yet how classes in the winter semester 2020/21 will start and conducted, but it is sure that they will start in the week of November 2, 2020.
+Here is some important information about the lecture and practicals offered by our group this winter semester:

-- Practicals: Information about the practical our group offers in the summer semester will be presented as planned on April 22 at 2:15pm via Cisco WebEx.
-Also for this, please sign up for practicals "Data and Text Mining für Anfänger" in Müsli.
-Information about how to join the video conference will be posted via the mailing list in Müsli for this module starting Tuesday, April 21.
-The slides we will presenting during that session can be found later that day here.
+- Practicals: Information about the practicals our group offers in the winter semester will be presented on November 4 at 2:15pm via Cisco WebEx.
+Also for this course offering, please sign up for practicals "Data and Text Mining" in Müsli.
+Information about how to join the video conference will be posted via the mailing list in Müsli for this module starting Monday, April 21.
+The slides we will presenting during that session can be found later that day (here, to be detailed).

 Welcome to the Database Systems Research Group at Heidelberg University.
-Our research is centered around the management, processing, and analysis of complex data, ranging from spatial, temporal, and spatio-temporal data to large-scale evolving network data.
+Our research is centered around the management, processing, and analysis of complex data, ranging from scientific data and large-scale text data to evolving network data.
 Research topics include

 Complex network analysis

 Details about current and past research projects can be found here.
-Many of the research projects are interdisciplinary, covering application areas such as medicine, politics, economy, physics, and biology.
+Many of the research projects are interdisciplinary, covering application areas such as health sciences, law, politics, economy, physics, and biology.

 The group offers several classes, seminars, and practicals at the introductory and advanced level.
-Besides an introductory course to database systems at the bachelor level, at the graduate level we offer courses on Knowledge Discovery in Databases, Complex Network Analysis, Spatial Databases, and Data Warehouses.
+Besides an introductory course to database systems at the bachelor level, at the graduate level we offer courses on Knowledge Discovery in Databases, Complex Network Analysis, Text Analytics, and Data Warehouses.
 A complete list of current and past courses and seminars can be found here.